MouseSuite/rodbfc/README.md

 rodbfc.py -i input_image.nii.gz -m model_weights.pth -o output_image_corrected.nii.gz
 ```
 ### Models
 Currently, we provide two models in the ```models``` directory.
-One is for skullstripped data, and the other (with 'masked' in the filename) is for skullstripped data.
+One is for data without skullstripping, and the other (with 'masked' in the filename) is for skullstripped data.
 Please make sure to use appropriate model for skullstripped vs non-skullstripped data.

 Example output: